 The Boy Who Harnessed the Wind by William Kamkwamba

 A severe drought in Malawi caused 14-year-old Kamkwamba to drop out of school to save his family money.
-He researched how he could bring electricity to his village and built a working windmill from scraps.
+He researched how to bring electricity to his village and built a working windmill from scraps.
 Promotes responsible decision-making, perseverance, a growth mindset and social awareness.

 Counting on Katherine: How Katherine Johnson Saved Apollo 13 by Helaine Becker